 • 24% of speeding-related deaths occurred on roads with speed limits posted at 35 mph or lower.

-If you were seriously injured in a car crash, retaining the services of an experienced auto accident attorney in Fort Lauderdale can make obtaining your financial recovery a lot easier.
+If you were seriously injured in a car crash, retaining the services of an experienced auto accident or truck accident lawyer can make obtaining your financial recovery a lot easier.
 Your personal injury team can work with accident reconstructions and other accident experts who can help determine whether speed or another factor was the cause of your deadly auto accident.